Red Light and Health: The power of natural lighting for well-being

 What does this mean?

-On the other hand, exposure to blue light from the white light bulbs that we have everywhere can raise systemic glucose levels by more than 50%.
+On the other hand, exposure to the blue light from the white light bulbs that we have everywhere can raise systemic glucose levels by more than 50%.

 This influence of light on metabolism is remarkably consistent across different species, from insects to humans.